-This course is perfect if you’re looking to use your sound academic ability to fast track your skills and knowledge of car maintenance and repair further.
+This course is perfect if you’re aged 16-18 and looking to use your sound academic ability to fast track your skills and knowledge of car maintenance and repair further.
+Our Level 2 Fast Track is a great way to help you work towards securing an apprenticeship within the Automotive trade or working towards a level 3 qualification.

 If you are expected to achieve 5 GCSE grades at 9– 5 (A*– C) including English Language and Maths, then you are now eligible to apply for our Fast Track Level 2 course.
 This would mean you can achieve a Level 2 and then potentially achieve Level 3 in two years, which is one less than the usual path of one year for each Level (1, 2 and 3).
 This would allow you to be qualified and working in a technician role a whole year sooner than those who traditionally start at Level 1 and build up from there.